 As long as you are returning to the US on a valid L2, then a pending EAD application will not impact your ability to reenter in and of itself, nor should your brief absence impact your EAD application.

 To explain, I've learned entering Canada after a DUI is difficult.
 I had a DUI in Californian in 2007.
 I completed a 6 month program and applied to have the case expunged.
 My attorney and I were successful.
-As of 2012, my case now shows "not guilty", "case dismissed".
-I have the court document...
+As of 2012, my case now shows "not guilty", "case dismissed"....
 Read more »